RRethy/tagrity/README.md

 ## Code of Conduct

-Everyone interacting in the Tagrity project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/[USERNAME]/tagrity/blob/master/CODE_OF_CONDUCT.md).
+Everyone interacting in the Tagrity project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/RRethy/tagrity/blob/master/CODE_OF_CONDUCT.md).

-tagrity config to use (default to ~/.config/tagrity/config.yml if available).
-A config file is a yaml file with the following possible values.
-Some of these can be overridden with options, however the configfile provided via --configfile will override the global config file in ~/.config/tagrity/config.yml